ADHD Frustration and Road Rage: Get Out of My Way!

-It is said by those in the know that adults with ADHD have a low tolerance for frustration—that they are impatient and quickly prone to think “Oh, no!
-Here we go again!”
+It is said by those in the know that adults with ADHD have a low tolerance for frustration leading to road-rage.
+That they are impatient and quickly prone to think "Oh, no!
+Here we go again!"
 Then they either withdraw, or get behind a wheel and take their anger out on the world like I used to do.
+I say "used to" because my mother reads this and we wouldn't want her to get the wrong idea.
+My daughters on the other hand . . . well, it's too late for them.
+My frustration and road rage is an event that just can't hide.

 When I drive, I calculate at least a quarter of a mile ahead and more if I can see it.
 Stopping is painful for me.
 I just want to GO!
 I don't so much look at the traffic and pick out my path as much as feel a 3D map of the world around me with almost every sense fired up and active.
 I note the cars on my right and left, placing trajectories for them into the space ahead so I know, simply know, where there are gaps to drive through.
 I skirt through traffic like a hyperactive kid in a pod racer.